rdavidzhong/my-test-website2/README.md

-# Web2
+# Front end - Web2
 Create by using Express generator

-To launch website
+1. To launch website
 ./launch.sh

-To update your local folder with you Github account ./sync.sh
+2. To update your local folder with you Github account ./sync.sh